You are here

 Start your day at the Smithsonian's National Museum of American History.
 Admire the First Ladies' gowns, including Michelle Obama's famous Jason Wu-designed inaugural gown.
 Then visit the American Presidency exhibition.
 Next, hop on the Metro and visit DC's Anacostia neighborhood to visit the home of another gifted orator and statesman, Frederick Douglass, at his former residence, Cedar Hill.
 It's perched atop a hill offering an amazing view of the city.

 Hop on Metro and head to the historic U Street, the site of joyous street celebrations that took place the night Obama was elected.
 A visit to Ben's Chili Bowl is a must; be sure to order the signature chili half-smoke, one of Barack's favorites.
-He's been back several times, including a visit with French President Sarkozy and his wife.
+He's been back several times, including a visit with former French President Nicolas Sarkozy and his wife.
 Or, experience Barack’s well-documented love of barbecue at Kenny’s BBQ Smokehouse on Capitol Hill.
 The President has stopped in for an unscheduled lunch where he dined on ribs, collard greens and black-eyed peas with two soldiers and two local barbers.
 If pampering is on the agenda, consider a stop at Corte Salon, the salon with Johnny Wright - the First Lady's hair stylist - at the helm.
 Make sure to book an appointment in advance.

 Spend the afternoon at the United States Holocaust Memorial Museum.
 President Obama visited the museum once with his daughters.
 He returned later that year year with the late Holocaust survivor and Nobel Prize Laureate Elie Wiesel.
 Obama lit a candle in the museum’s Hall of Remembrance.